Skip to main content

 Other situations where a work permit is required

-If the spouse or cohabiting partner of a citizen of the EEA country leaves, they may need to apply for a work permit.
+If spouses or cohabiting partners get a divorce of a citizen of the EEA country get a divorce, they may need to apply for a work permit.

 Guides and other employees in the tourism industry who are nationals of non-EEA countries must apply for a temporary work permit in Iceland because of their work in Iceland.